History of FC Basel (1918–1939): Twenty-seventh season

 The club's new chairman was Bernard Klingelfuss.
 Otto Kuhn was the first team's captain.
 Basel played a total of 44 matches in their 1919–20 season.
 14 of these were in the domestic league and 30 were friendly matches.
 From these 30 friendlies, 15 were against foreign opponents.
 Five were played against German teams.
 Basel travelled to Germany and played against Karlsruher FV, 1.
 FFC Germania 1894 and 1.
 FC Pforzheim.
-During the winter break the team travelled to Italy and on Christmas day played against Genoa C.F.C., on boxing day against SG Andrea Doria and the next day against US Biellese.
+During the winter break the team travelled to Italy and on Christmas Day played against Genoa C.F.C., on boxing day against SG Andrea Doria and the next day against US Biellese.
 They also played at home against Rapid Wien.
 At the end of the season Basel were hosts to Victoria Hamburg, Royal Charleroi SC, Royale Union Saint-Gilloise, Budapesti EAC, Ferencvárosi TC, MTK Budapest and Wiener Amateur Sportverein.
 The former Hungarian international footballer Alfréd Schaffer joined Basel in April 1920 and played in 19 test matches and one league games, during which he scored a total of 27 goals.

 The domestic league, Swiss Serie A 1919–20, was divided into three regional groups, the east, the central and the west group, each with eight teams.
 FC Basel and the two other teams from Basel Nordstern and Old Boys were allocated to the Central group.
 The other teams playing in this group were Aarau, Luzern and Biel-Bienne and the two teams from the capital, Young Boys and FC Bern.
 FC Basel played a good season, winning seven matches, drawing four and suffering just three defeats.
 They ended the season in second position with 18 points.

 The Och Cup

 Twenty-eighth, second last

 The club's new chairman was Franz Rinderer who took over from Bernard Klingelfuss again.
 Walter Dietrich was team captain.
 Basel played a total of 40 matches in their 1919–20 season.
-14 of these matches plus the playoff were in the domestic league and the other 25 were friendly matches.
+14 of these matches plus the playoffs were in the domestic league and the other 25 were friendly matches.
 Of these 25 friendlies, 13 were played against German teams, one was against AS Strasbourg and one was against Juventus.
 Just before the end of the season Basel made a tour of north Germany and played three games in four days against Hannover 96, Victoria Hamburg and Kieler SV Holstein.

 The domestic league, Swiss Serie A 1920–21, was divided into three regional groups, East, Central and West, each group with eight teams.
 FC Basel were allocated to the Central group.
 As opposed to the good results in the friendly games, Basel played a very bad season.
 Eight of the first ten games ended in a defeat, in fact the first victory was the eleventh round match against FC Bern.
 Basel only moved off the last position in the league table because they won the playoff against Luzern.
 They ended the season in second last position with just six points.
 They only won two championship matches, drawing two and suffering ten defeats.